-Experienced vaccine attorney Leah Durant represents clients in complex vaccine litigation matters.
+Experienced litigation attorney Leah Durant focuses on representing clients in complex vaccine litigation matters.
 Leah Durant is the owner and principal attorney of the Law Offices of Leah V. Durant, PLLC, a litigation firm based in Washington, DC.
 Leah Durant and her staff represent clients and their families who suffer from vaccine-related injuries, adverse vaccine reactions and vaccine-related deaths.
 The Law Offices of Leah V. Durant, PLLC is dedicated to assisting individuals in recovering the highest level of compensation as quickly and efficiently as possible.
 To learn more, contact vaccine attorney Leah Durant today.